Overnight Doula FAQs

 Then what happens?
 You chill with the baby?
 What do you *DO* for the rest of the night?

-There is not usually a lot of downtime between the feeding, diapering, burping, soothing, etc. If you are pumping in the night, we will come and get the milk and all pump parts after you are finished expressing.
+There is not usually a lot of downtime between the feeding, diapering, burping, soothing, etc. If you are pumping in the night, we can come and get the milk and all pump parts after you are finished expressing.
 We then store your milk and wash all of the pump parts, replacing them by your bed for the next pumping session.
-Like a non-creepy milk ninja.
 Our goal is also to start establishing good sleep habits with your baby so we don't like to have a lot of lights or screens on around the sleeping baby.
 We often will bring our own tablet, cross stitching, or a book.
-We do ask that families provide a space near the baby (or near a monitor) for the doula to rest or nap during their shift if the baby allows it!
+We do ask that families provide a space near the baby (or near a monitor) for the doula to rest or nap during their shift if the baby allows it.

 I think we will need some help with housekeeping tasks, can I ask the doula to do that?

-No. As we are night doulas and the only person available during our shift to care for the infant, we do not do housekeeping tasks.
-The AAP directs infants not to sleep alone at night so we do like to remain in the same room as the infant during our shift.
-Daytime Postpartum doulas will do light housekeeping because they often have someone else to hold the baby or quickly reach them if they cry.
+No. As overnight doulas are the only person available during the shift to care for the infant, we do not add housekeeping tasks to their duties.
+The AAP recommends that infants not sleep alone at night so we do like to remain in the same room as the infant during our shift.
+Daytime Postpartum doulas will do light housekeeping because they have someone else to hold the baby or quickly reach them if they cry.
 Tasks like scrubbing pots and pans, preparing meals and vacuuming are loud and disruptive and run the risk of the doula not hearing the infant.
-If there are things that need to be cleaned in order for us to do our job (pump or bottle parts) we will do those by hand.
-We are happy to bring a recovering parent a snack, refill a water bottle or make a cup of tea in the middle of the night, as the baby allows us.
+If there are things that need to be cleaned in order for us to do our job (pump parts and bottles) we will do those during our shift.
+We are happy to prepare the recovering parent a light snack, refill a water bottle or make a cup of tea in the middle of the night, as the baby allows us, and if there is an odd basket of baby clothes that need folding, most doulas will just do that in the nursery room with baby.
+Any supplementary insurance coverage (like Carrot Fertility) also strictly forbids doulas from doing any housework at all.

 What happens when your shift is over?

-My [random family member] will be coming to stay with us to help out but they are not vaccinated for covid.
+My [random family member] will be coming to stay with us to help out but they are not vaccinated.
 Will you still work with us?

 I have an older toddler who might need some care in the middle of the night as well.
 Will you help with them?